 Not only that in addition to providing fixed telephony, mobile and internet, they also have a subscription television, for which they must produce their own content and also acquire other third party content through agreements and the purchase of distribution rights.

 For all these cases, executives and managers of the companies involved sometimes close agreements in meetings that are not necessarily face-to-face.
-And to facilitate the procedures electronically, logistics and save travel costs.
+And to simplify the procedures electronically, logistics and save travel costs.

 Another example is all the client companies to which it provides supplies, agreements with technology companies for R & D support, etc. In a global world, in addition to the necessary technology for communication, a solution like Viafirma Documents is needed to allow the final signature necessary to close the agreements, without the need for all parties to be present in the same room.
 At the end of the day, this allows you to streamline procedures and not make unnecessary trips to simply sign a document.